 Prioritizing time management in day-to-day warehouse operations can optimize fulfillment, as well.
 The entire team must operate in the most efficient way possible throughout the year.
 If everyone is on board with this goal, order processing times can be significantly reduced.

 You should also be aware of all available carrier options, as you may need to utilize different shipping methods to maintain the SLA.
 By knowing how long each carrier and medium take to arrive at destinations and the associated costs, you can swiftly react with the best decisions so items are delivered to the right address at the right time without breaking the bank.

 Inventory management is another SLA that plays a role in fulfillment speed.
 By maintaining real-time inventory visibility, you can minimize the likelihood of delays and lost sales due to out-of-stock items.
 It’s equally important, however, to keep up with varying inventory levels and order volumes.
 You’ll likely need more items during peaks, so it’s necessary to have space reserved specifically for rising SKUs.
 Additionally, you should have plans to handle the increasing workload, adjusting daily goals to meet the appropriate levels.

-Making the most out of the holiday peak involves anticipating the fires before they start and having plans ready to go if and when issues arise.
-It’s never too early to start planning, so you may want to view our infographic to help construct your plan.
+Making the most out of the holiday peak involves anticipating the fires before they start, and having plans ready to go if and when issues arise.
+It’s never too early to start planning, so you may want to view our peak planning infographic to help construct your plan.